mattlewis92/compodoc/README.md

 ```

 The live demo as a component documented in that way : [TodoMVC Angular Compodoc demo / todo component](https://compodoc.github.io/compodoc-demo-todomvc-angular2/components/TodoComponent.html)

+## Remark while not serving documentation

+This use-case can be handled using --disable-base-tag flag.
+But the search feature will be broken, as it needs to load the index.json file, and will fail without http or https context.

 ## Remark for comments